adam-herrala-bricker/wedding/README.md

 >
 >Additionally, the user's vertical scroll position in the image grid is retained when exiting highlight view, returning them to the same place they were before entering highlight view (as opposed to sending them back to the top of the grid).
 This produces a much nicer user experience.
 >
->Unfortunately, scroll retention won't be noticable in the demo, since there are too few images to enable scrolling.
+>Unfortunately, scroll retention won't be noticeable in the demo, since there are too few images to enable scrolling.

 ### Admin Features
 When logged in as an admin, users have a number of additional features available to them.